 When I first told people I was going to Liverpool with my dad, they asked: Why Liverpool?
 What are the things to do in Liverpool?
 In all honesty: I didn’t know it either.
-After the news of the Brexit I decided a trip to the United Kingdom would be the perfect birthday gift to my father.
+After the news of the Brexit, I decided a trip to the United Kingdom would be the perfect birthday gift to my father.
+As it was quite spontaneous, I needed to find as many free things to do in Liverpool as possible.

 Things to do in Liverpool in 30 hours